Reading Time: 10 minutes

 You’ve got to start with the customer experience and work back toward the technology, not the other way around. – Steve Jobs

-Customer engagement is a strategy used to engage with customers using different offline and online touchpoints such as in-store experiences, in-app experiences, social media, website, etc.
+Customer engagement is a strategy to engage with customers using offline and online touchpoints such as in-store experiences, in-app experiences, social media, websites, etc.

-According to a PwC survey, 73% of consumers said that their experience is a critical decision-making factor while buying a product from a brand.
+According to a PwC survey, 73% of consumers said their experience is a critical decision-making factor while buying a product from a brand.
 That’s why customer engagement is no longer a good-to-have strategy.
 It has become a priority for brands to improve their revenue and build customer loyalty.
-In fact, the deeper the engagement, the more are the chances for brands to increase conversions and cross-sell future products.
+The deeper the engagement, the more the chances for brands to increase conversions and cross-sell future products.

-However, to build a successful customer engagement, brands have to analyze the customer’s behavior and personalize their experience.
+However, to build successful customer engagement, brands must analyze customer behavior and personalize their experience.
 The customer’s purchase path has significantly evolved in this connected customer experience ecosystem.
 Let’s look at some changes you would witness in customers’ purchase paths and some ways to adapt to them.

 |To know more on this topic, check out our blog on Behavioral Change and Evolution of Modern Purchase Path: Key Learning Lessons.|

-As the customer purchase path evolves, brands also have to consider the evolution in customer engagement.
-Considering that customers engage through multiple channels, brands have to create a seamless experience.
+As the customer purchase path evolves, brands must also consider the evolution of customer engagement.
+Since customers engage through multiple channels, brands must create a seamless experience.
 However, omnichannel engagement faces several challenges.

 The only way to address these challenges is by building a 360-degree customer view.
 This will help the brands to create a consistent and seamless engagement with the customer.

-Brands must also focus on simplifying the onboarding process to keep the customers engaged and nurture them throughout the journey.
+Brands must also simplify the onboarding process to keep the customers engaged and nurture them throughout the journey.
 There will be some challenges, such as keeping every customer engaged, and multiple martech tools could lead to silos in data and impact personalization.
-However, companies can tackle these challenges with the help of customer engagement platforms and experimentations.
+However, companies can tackle these challenges with the help of customer engagement platforms and experimentation.

 A customer engages with the brand through various channels such as social media, emails, websites, etc. Each of these channels functions differently.
-This could pose a challenge for brands in providing a consistent and positive experience to customers.
+This could pose a challenge for brands in providing customers with a consistent and positive experience.
 You can address this issue by using customer engagement platforms.
 A customer engagement platform is a single portal that centralizes, optimizes, and analyzes customer interactions across different touchpoints.

 The customer engagement platform has become so crucial that the brand might have difficulty optimizing its engagement activities without it.
 These platforms have enabled brands to make data-backed decisions and boost engagement metrics.

 Do you know 70% of customer experience professionals view silos as the most significant obstacle in customer service?
-Silos don’t just deteriorate trust between the teams but could also lead to critical decision-making delays.
+Silos deteriorate trust between the teams and could lead to critical decision-making delays.
 Despite knowing the shortcomings of silos, the sales and customer service teams work in siloes.
-They don’t collaborate, and as no one takes charge, the brand risks losing potential sales opportunities.
+They don’t collaborate, and the brand risks losing potential sales opportunities as no one takes charge.
 The lack of accountability and transparency could impact the brand’s sales and revenue long-term.
 One way to resolve this problem is by using customer engagement platforms.

-Most importantly, as the customer engagement platform automates the repetitive tasks and streamlines the workflows, the teams can optimize customer engagement.
+Most importantly, the teams can optimize customer engagement as the customer engagement platform automates repetitive tasks and streamlines the workflows.
 It can help improve the team’s efficiency and boost customer engagement metrics.